kristosh/Essentials-of-Machine-Learning/mathintro.md

 > Data are representations of variables measured from the real world, which can be used to model and infer patterns or causality.

-So central to the concept of data is the representation of information about the real world through numerical or other representations about an under study domain that can be found or produced extracted or post processed.
+So central to the concept of data is the representation of information about the real world through numerical or other representations about an `under study` domain that can be found or produced extracted or post processed.
 That involves information that we exchange as human beings or measurements that derives from scientific experiments and eventually are structured and presented in a formatted and formal way.
 These observations about an under study phenomenon are called `observations` or `instances`.
-For instance if we would like to study the market value of houses in Amsterdam, we could gather information about a huge number of houses (which are our `observations` or `instances`) and composed from several bits of info like: `neighborhood`, `size`, `number of rooms`, `year of construction`, `has a balcony`, `distance from the nearest tram stop`, `condition of the interior`, `furniture` etc. These bits of information in the jargon of ML is called `feature`
+For instance if we would like to study the market value of houses in Amsterdam, we could gather information about a huge number of houses (which are our `observations` or `instances`) and composed from several bits of info like:

+- `neighborhood`,
+- `size`,
+- `number of rooms`,
+- `year of construction`,
+- `has a balcony`,
+- `distance from the nearest tram stop`,
+- `condition of the interior`, `furniture` etc.

+These bits of information in the nomenclature of ML is called `features`.

 When we talk about a `dataset` usually we refer to structure data that are referring to a specific under-study problem by computer.
 So having collected several `observations` about these data we can place them in a data structure.
 These datasets contains multiple observations about our problems and they can be annotated (or not) and curated by experts in the field of study.